-Watching a picking crew harvest grapes is an unbelievable rush.
+Watching a picking crew night harvest wine grapes is an unbelievable rush.
 Your eyes fight to follow the hooked knives slicing away at each stem.
 You hear the grapes shaking on the vines as the workers tug the canes.
 A tractor engine hums.
 You hear the men shout for more collection bins.
 But you can’t see anything–unless you follow the lights.

 This is the beauty of night harvest wine.
 (And one of the four secrets to Chardonnay winemaking.)

 Thanks to our friends at Cal Plans Vineyards for working so hard to ensure cold, pristine grapes are delivered to our winemakers.
 We followed this same crew for our night harvest wine video for 2011 Jordan Chardonnay, which includes subtitles explaining the importance of night harvesting these delicate-skinned white wine grapes.